realtechsupport/cocktail/README.md

 # otb-qgis-combo

-The Orfeo (OTB) machine learning library does not play well with QGIS outside of the and resource intensive GUI program.
+The Orfeo (OTB) machine learning library does not play well with QGIS outside of the resource intensive GUI program.
-The systems have differing and partially conflicting dependencies, and the GUI environment makes rapid testing across the various toolboxes integrated into QGIS very cumbersome and slow.
+The systems have differing and partially conflicting dependencies, and the GUI environment makes rapid testing across the various tool boxes cumbersome and slow.
 This repository shows you how to setup a virtual computer that can support OTB and QGIS functionality efficiently.

 step 1 - VM <br>